black-backdoor/black-backdoor/README.md

 ## 🌟 Featured Projects
 - [userscript-installation-guide](https://github.com/black-backdoor/userscript-installation-guide): a guide on how to install & use userscripts
-- [FileImport](https://github.com/black-backdoor/FileImport): Project that allows you to merge multiple files into one.
+- [DataBridge](https://github.com/black-backdoor/DataBridge): DataBridge is a userscript library for communication between userscripts
 - [systeminfo.py](https://github.com/black-backdoor/systeminfo.py): a collection of popular python modules to read systeminfo in one file.
-- [BBBaden-Moodle](https://github.com/BBBaden-Moodle-userscripts/BBBaden-Moodle): a collection of tools which improve the Moodle BBBaden website.
+- [BBBaden-Moodle](https://github.com/BBBaden-Moodle-userscripts): a collection of tools which improve the Moodle BBBaden website.

 Feel free to explore my repositories to find more projects and contributions!